 Dr Peter Claus

-Peter is an Access Fellow of Pembroke College, University of Oxford.
+Peter is an Access Fellow of Pembroke College, University of Oxford, location of the Orwell Youth Prize Celebration Days and the end of each prize cycle.
 He is a lecturer in History, and has helped Pembroke College pioneer a new approach to widening participation in University education.
-Pembroke was nominated for the 2013 Times Higher Education Award for Widening Participation or Outreach Initiative of the Year.
+Pembroke College was nominated for the 2013 Times Higher Education Award for Widening Participation or Outreach Initiative of the Year.

 Gavin is a researcher at the Institute for Government, where his work is focused on the data-driven Whitehall Monitor project.
 He was previously political adviser on Culture, Media and Sport to Harriet Harman MP.
 Before that, he was administrator and then deputy director of the Orwell Prize and senior researcher at the Media Standards Trust (2007-12).